steffanlloyd/spade-forestscanner/jetson-setup/README.md

 ### Setup ethernet connection for LiDAR
 The script `scripts/setup-network.sh` is required to be run at startup to assign a fixed IP address to the ethernet port.
 Once you set this up, the port won't be available for internet connection, so do this last.

+Note, the code below will set this up manually, however you can also just run the `scripts/init.sh` script and this will be done automatically.
+To re-do this, you can also just run `./scripts/install_network-setup_service.sh`.

 Assuming your working directory is the root of this repository:
 ```bash
 # Install the service